MA LawFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 There are four core units in year one, which are assessed by examination and/or essay.
-There will also be Introduction to Law lectures and seminars at the beginning of the degree.
+You will also have Introduction to Law lectures and seminars at the beginning of the degree.
 Year two includes three core units plus a further optional unit of your choice.

 Visit our programme catalogue for full details of the structure and unit content for our MA in Law.